pavleen14/pavleen14/README.md

 𝗮𝗹𝗲𝗿𝘁(' 𝗚𝗼 𝗴𝗲𝘁 𝗰𝗼𝗳𝗳𝗲𝗲 ❤️ ');
 } </p>

 <p> Welcome to my <a href = "https://pavleen14.github.io/pavleen-kaur/"> profile </a>!
-I'm a student, an aspiring <a href="https://pavleeeeeen.blogspot.com/">writer</a>, part-time coder and a full-time adventure seeker.
-Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/pavleen-kaur-9a23a6185/">connect</a>!</p>
+I'm an Engineer, AI Enthusiast, technical content writer <a href="https://medium.com/@k.pavleen/about">writer</a>, part-time coder and a full-time adventure seeker.
+Thanks for visiting and I'd love to <a href="https://www.linkedin.com/in/pavleenkaur14/">connect</a>!</p>

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little about me...

 -🔭 I’m currently learning something new 😉 <br>
--🌱 I’m a Machine Learning enthusiast. <br>
+-🌱 I’m a AI enthusiast. <br>
 -👯 I’m looking to collaborate on anything free and open source. <br>
 -💬 Brainstorm with me over tech, algorithms, career, and lame jokes 😉.<br>
 -⚡ Fun fact: I have expertise in Web & API testing too(Manual & Automation both)!